 BCS approached us with the requirement to help them make better use of the fantastic resources they have available, to maximise the value being delivered to the organisations they serve.
 Before we could define a plan to achieve this, however, we first needed to know what we were starting with.
-We therefore kicked the process off by running a sustainability exercise that looked at:
+Our bespoke software consultants therefore kicked the process off by running a sustainability exercise that looked at:

-This activity formed the backbone of a discovery phase where we explored the cost/benefit impact of various different development options – from doing nothing right through to replacing the entire system.
-From this analysis, we concluded that building valuable additional functionality onto the existing system would deliver the greatest value to BCS’s clients in the shortest possible time (while ensuring the solution maintained the highest levels of performance and quality) so it was around this vision that we built our strategic roadmap.
+This activity formed the backbone of a discovery phase where we explored the cost/benefit impact of various different development options – from doing nothing right through to replacing the entire system with a new bespoke development.
+From this analysis, we concluded that building valuable additional bespoke functionality onto the existing system would deliver the greatest value to BCS’s clients in the shortest possible time (while ensuring the solution maintained the highest levels of performance and quality) so it was around this vision that we built our strategic roadmap.

 One of the biggest assets BCS possesses is its access to subject-matter experts – ‘superstars of IT’ whose knowledge and experience informs the resources that are delivered through SFIAplus.
 Consequently, much of the proposed functionality was geared towards making the most of this expertise.
 This included building a centralised hub that makes it much easier to contribute content to the system, taking away the bulk of manual effort so that updates can be made more frequently and efficiently, and ensuring that BCS can always be confident in the relevance and timeliness of information as a result.